melihbahar/dream/README.md

 2) Deploy to ECR - On each change to the main branch, the app is built and pushed to ECR with a new tag.
 3) Deploy to Docker Hub - On each change to the main branch, the app is built and pushed to Docker Hub.
 This is actually not needed but I used to play around with the image etc. and testing.
-4) Deploy EC2 machines - I used Terraform to deploy EC2 machines on AWS.
+4) Deploy EC2 machines on ECS - I used Terraform to deploy EC2 machines on AWS.
+   (The Terraform code of the ECR repo creation is not included in this repo as I already ran it and not required for the CI/CD)

 ## Next Steps
 I will separate it into 2 parts: